oneapi-src/SYCLomatic/docs/dev_guide/command-line-options-reference.rst

      - A set of functions from the C and C++ standard libraries that are allowed to be used in SYCL device code.
    * - ``--change-filename-extension=<file>``
-     - DEPRECATED: Specifies which extensions of migrated files will be changed, split by comma.
+     - DEPRECATED: Specifies which extension(s) of migrated file(s) will be changed, split by comma.
 Default: ``.cu``, ``.cuh``, ``.cpp``, ``.cxx``, ``.cc``, ``.c``, ``.C``
    * - ``--check-unicode-security``
      - Enable detection and warnings about Unicode constructs that can be